CeetronSolutions/resinsight-system-doc/_docs/clang-format-notes.md

 ## Use with PowerShell
 If you need to do apply clang format on all files, it is useful to use PowerShell

-1. Add clang-format to path.
-Use the same executable as shipped with VS2017 installation
+1. Add clang-format to path

 ```
 $env:Path += ";C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\VC\vcpackages\"